 Day One: Eat, Sleep, Shop, Repeat

 If you’re anything like me, you’ve been looking forward to a day of shopping in the Grand Bazaar for weeks before you finally arrived in Istanbul.
-So waiting until day 2 or 3 just isn’t an option.
+So waiting until day two or three just isn’t an option.
 Plus there are so many things to see and do in Istanbul, best get started on your itinerary early!

 Start your day with a hearty Turkish breakfast – it’s one of the best things about traveling in Turkey!
-If you’re staying at a fancy hotel you’ll probably have an incredible breakfast spread.
+You’ll probably have an incredible breakfast spread if you’re staying at a fancy hotel.
 But if not, consider heading to Cafe Privato for one of the best breakfasts in Istanbul.

-Once you have a general idea of what things cost and the items you are interested in purchasing you’ll be ready for lunch and some down time.
-Grab a quick lunch and a tea at Firat Büfe in stall #12 of the bazaar and then head to Çemberlitaş Hamamı Fiyat for a visit to the historical hamam, a soapy scrub, and a 30-minute oil massage to calm your muscles and your nerves.
+Once you have a general idea of what things cost and the items you are interested in purchasing, you’ll be ready for lunch and some downtime.
+Grab a quick lunch and a tea at Firat Büfe in stall #12 of the bazaar.
+Then head to Çemberlitaş Hamamı Fiyat for a visit to the historical hamam, a soapy scrub, and a 30-minute oil massage to calm your muscles and your nerves.
 (Drifter Planet also recommends this hamam in their Istanbul itinerary)

-When you first arrive you’ll be given a small pouch containing disposable undies and a scrubber.
+You’ll be given a small pouch containing disposable undies and a scrubber when you first arrive.
 Once ushered to your gender-specific area, you’ll be directed to the changing room and offered a towel.
-Be sure to stick some coins in your pouch as a 10-20% tip split between your two attendants is expected (and they will make a bit of a show about saying goodbye when they are finished).
+Be sure to stick some coins in your pouch as a 10-20% tip split between your two attendants is expected.
+They will make a bit of a show about saying goodbye when they are finished.

-From the dressing room you’ll be taken into the hamam where you will sit for 10-15 minutes on the hot marble rotunda to open up your pores before someone comes over to scrub you clean.
-After your rinse you’ll be directed to another room for your oil massage and then finally you’ll finish with a shower.
-You’ll leave feeling relaxed, invigorated, and ready to head back into the hectic bazaar to make your purchases!
+From the dressing room, you’ll be taken into the hamam.
+You will sit there for 10-15 minutes on the hot marble rotunda to open up your pores.
+Someone will then come over to scrub you clean.
+You’ll be directed to another room after your rinse for your oil massage.
+Finally, you’ll finish with a shower.
+Leave feeling relaxed, invigorated, and ready to head back into the hectic bazaar to make your purchases!

 A few of our favorite Grand Bazaar Shops: